 As a result of this change, environmental management at the MHI Group transitioned toward the establishment of Domain Environment Committees—in principle for each domain, segment, and corporate unit.
 These committees formulate measures to environmental issues and promote their implementation to each the regional offices, plants, regions, and Group companies they oversee.

-On the other hand, the MHI Group Environment Committee, chaired by a director and chief technology officer (CTO), who takes charge of environmental management, is the committee to promote policies and initiatives shared throughout the Group.
+On the other hand, the MHI Group Environment Committee, chaired by a chief technology officer (CTO), who takes charge of environmental management, is the committee to promote policies and initiatives shared throughout the Group.
 The committee, whose members are selected from the domains, segments, and corporate units, drafts plans for deployment across the entire Company and its Group companies via the domains, segments, and corporate units.
 The MHI Group's organizational chart for environmental management is shown below.

 At the Environment Committee meeting convened in December 2017, the "MHI Group Long-Term Environmental Targets" and "Fourth MHI Group Environmental Targets" were established.
 The "MHI Group Long-Term Environmental Targets" delineate CO2 emission reduction targets for 2030, the target year of the Paris Agreement.
 The "Fourth MHI Group Environmental Targets" are set at fiscal 2020 and call for reductions in CO2 emissions, water usage and waste.
 Every effort will be made Group-wide to achieve these targets as a way of further contributing to resolution of the problem of global warming.